-✓ We can advise you about a travel insurance policy or claim purchased from a UK provider out holiday accommodation to others.
-X We can't advise you about holiday clubs outside the UK.
+✓ We can advise you about a travel insurance policy or claim purchased from a UK provider

-★ We can't advise you about holiday services booked directly with providers outside the UK and not booked in accordance with UK law. ★ We can't advise you about immigration law, visas, right to work, right to enter or passports. ★ We can't advise you about renting
+- \ We can't advise you about holiday services booked directly with providers outside the UK and not booked in accordance with UK law. - ★ We can't advise you about immigration law, visas, right to work, right to enter or passports. - ★ We can't advise you about renting out holiday accommodation to others.

-- We can't advise you about injuries sustained abroad, unless it is a claim against a package holiday provider.
-We can't advise you about timeshare agreements entered into before 23/2/2011 or that have been agreed outside the UK. - ★ We can't advise you about court procedure for any Civil Claims which fall outside the small claims limits in England & Wales, Scotland and Northern Ireland.
+- \ We can't advise you about holiday clubs outside the UK. - ★ We can't advise you about injuries sustained abroad, unless it is a claim against a package holiday provider. - ★ We can't advise you about timeshare agreements entered into before 23/2/2011 or that have been agreed outside the UK. - ★ We can't advise you about court procedure for any Civil Claims which fall outside the small claims limits in England & Wales, Scotland and Northern Ireland.